 Should My Child Be Talking?

 Since my son’s first birthday, I’ve wondered when do kids start talking.
 My daughter was a chatter box the minute she was born.
-She cooed and made noises from the very beginning (and, at four-years-old, she still hasn’t stopped!).
+She cooed and made noises from the very beginning (at four-years-old, she still hasn’t stopped!).

 But, when my son turned one this year, I really started to notice his lack of sounds and words.
 Even though I was a preschooler teacher for years and I really knew what to look out for, I was starting to think that I was missing something.

-So, we turned to our Facebook community to find out about other people’s experiences.
+So, we turned to our Facebook community at Quirky Momma to find out about other family’s experiences.
 We were really curious about when other kids started talking and when we should be worried!